MAMBA-python/course-material/Exercise_notebooks/On_topic/03_Numpy/README.md

-The following files in this directory are obtained from:
+The following files in this directory are obtained from:<br>
 [BIDS/2016-01-14-berkeley](https://github.com/BIDS/2016-01-14-berkeley):
 - 01-numpy.ipynb